fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 #### smtp_settings.domain

 The domain for SMTP.
-(TODO(mna): what is this? not the host, apparently, as there's also smtp server?)
+(TODO(mna): what is this? not the host, apparently, as there's also smtp server?
+Doesn't appear to be used?)

 - Optional setting.
 - Default value: none.